-To qualify for nursing home care paid for by MassHealth, a single person cannot own more than $2,000 in “countable assets.”
-When a couple is involved, they cannot own more than $119,220 (2016 figures and adjusted annually). * Please note that the family home does not necessarily have to be sold to qualify for MassHealth.
-It is also possible to retain substantial assets and still qualify for MassHealth.
+To qualify for nursing home care paid for by MassHealth / Medicaid, a single person cannot own more than $2,000 in “countable assets.”
+When a couple is involved, the spouse cannot have more than $148,620 in assets (2023 figures and adjusted annually).
+Note that the family home does not necessarily have to be sold to qualify for MassHealth.

 MassHealth, Transfers & the 5-Year Look Back Period